Maps of toric varieties in Cox coordinates: Introduction

 \subsection{Acknowledgements}

 It is our pleasure to thank Janko B\"ohm for his patient listening and many comments, Grzegorz Kapustka for suggesting examples and David Cox and Paulo Lima-Filho for explaining and clarifying several points.
-The authors were supported by EPSRC grant EP/E000258/1 at the University of Kent, UK, during the most of this work, and the second author was a Marie Curie International Outgoing Fellow at University of Grenoble, France for the completion.
+The authors were supported by EPSRC grant EP/E000258/1 at the University of Kent, UK, during much of this work, and the second author was a Marie Curie International Outgoing Fellow at University of Grenoble, France for the completion.
+The paper was further revised under the project ``Secant varieties, computational complexity, and toric degenerations'' realised within the Homing Plus programme of Foundation for Polish Science, cofinanced from European Union, Regional Development Fund.
 Our thanks also to Joseph Landsberg and Colleen Robles at Texas A\&M and John Cannon at The University of Sydney for their hospitality and support during our collaborative visits.